|Stannard Rock, MI|

 Three days after the explosion, the Coast Guard cutter Woodrush arrived at the lighthouse to determine why the station had not been in radio contact with shore and found three keepers huddled in a makeshift shelter atop the pier.
 Unable to return to the lighthouse due to smoke and fumes that filled the structure, the men subsisted on two cans of beans until help arrived.
 “It was like seeing God when the Woodrush showed up,” said Richard Horne.
 “Scobie and I probably could have made it longer, but I don’t know about Daniels.”
 The Woodrush took Daniels to Houghton for medical attention and then returned to Stannard Rock to extinguish the blaze that was still smoldering in the coal bins located in the top of the pier.
 William A. Maxwell, the station’s commander and father of four, was killed during the Father’s Day explosion and fire.
 The surviving keepers believe he was either blown off the pier or burned in the fire.
 After the accident, the Fresnel lens was removed and automatic equipment was installed in Stannard Rock Lighthouse.

 The tower’s second-order Fresnel lens, one of just five of that size to serve on the Great Lakes, was placed on display at the Marquette Maritime Museum in 1999, and the following year crewmembers aboard the Coast Guard buoy tender Sundew removed the six-ton pedestal from the lighthouse to join the lens at the museum.
-The whereabouts of the lens was a mystery for several years until Fred Stonehouse received word in August 1999 that the lens was likely at a Coast Guard warehouse in Maryland.
+The whereabouts of the lens was a mystery for several years until Fred Stonehouse, president of Marquette Maritime Museum, received word in August 1999 that the lens was likely at a Coast Guard warehouse in Maryland.
 Stonehouse flew to Maryland and found six large wooden crates boldly stenciled with “Soo St. Marie Coast Guard Base.”
 Closer examination revealed the very faint words “Stannard Rock Lens” on the box as well, proving that the missing artifact had been located.
 Prior to arriving in Maryland the previous year, the lens had been at the Coast Guard Academy at New London, Connecticut for a period of time.

 On May 15, 2012, Stannard Rock Lighthouse was made available under the National Historic Lighthouse Preservation Act of 2000 to eligible organizations for educational, recreational, cultural, or historic preservation purposes.
 Interested entities were given two months to submit a letter of interest expressing their desire to submit an application for ownership.
 The lighthouse was deeded to Superior Watershed Partnership in November 2015.
 Superior Watershed Partnership plans to use the lighthouse as a base for Great Lakes climate research.